 Unfortunately, the commonality among most standards is that the sending of this information is optional and therefore not universally available on all networks.

-with the NewNetworkTimeUpdateService.
+out-of-the-box with the NewNetworkTimeUpdateService.
 NTP monitors network time and

 updates system time when it goes out-of-sync and a carrier has not recently provided a NITZ update.

 If the user enables

 AUTO_TIME when NITZ is not available, the system checks immediately

 for network time.

 While leveraging a built-in tuner to retrieve time and time zone information is appealing, challenges are involved.
 Numerous radio broadcast standards define options for exposing the desired information.
 Generally speaking, a broadcast radio tuner provides the same information as a cellular radio.